chichael-meng/Brain-idiosyncrasy-in-autism/README.md

 ___

-Please direct any code-related enquiries to first-author MC (michaelcheng.cheng@mail.utoronto.ca) and general enquiries to senior author HYL (hsiang-yuan.lin@camh.ca).
+Please direct any code-related enquiries to first-author MC (michaelcheng.cheng@mail.utoronto.ca) and general enquiries to corresponding/senior author HYL (hsiang-yuan.lin@camh.ca).
 The raw imaging data is available upon reasonable request.

 **Thank you very much for your interest in our work! :D**